Agnesgran/Artful/README.md

 ## UX Design

 ### Navigation
-- **Navigation Bar**: Consistent across all pages with links to Home, Art Gallery, Profile, and Contact pages.
+- **Navigation Bar**: Consistent across all pages with links to Home, Artworks, Profile, log in/ log out and upload art.

 ### Responsiveness
 - **Mobile-Friendly**: Designed to be responsive across devices including smartphones, tablets, and desktops.